Emilie Holmberg: Career in the United States

 Upon her return to Sweden in 1844, she married Peder Hjalmar Hammarskjöld (1817–1861), estate-owner of the Skultuna mässingsbruk brass foundry.
 However, her new spouse was bankrupt, and after the wedding, they emigrated to the United States because of her husband's creditors.

 Emilie Hammarskjöld made a grand tour of America and became very successful.
 She organized and performed a concert at Armory Hall in Washington, D.C. in February 1845, where she performed as a singer and a concert pianist.
 The success she achieved both as a singer and a pianist made it possible for her to tour the great cities of North America during the following years.
 She was given a very good review during her performance as a pianist in New Orleans.

 She was made the offer of becoming an organist at the St Peter Cathedral in Charleston, South Carolina, which she accepted.
 While in Charleston, she also founded her own philharmonic society in the city.
 However, she died soon after.

-Emilie Hammarskjöld was the mother of three daughters.
+Emilie Hammarskjöld was the mother of three daughters and a son.
 She died during the birth of her fourth daughter in 1854 in Charleston.